Skip to main content

 Assessment tools for deaf and hard of hearing students

-This series of online lectures will provide an overview of assessment principles, and 6 assessment tools that can be used with deaf and hard of hearing children and students.
+This series of online lectures provides an overview of assessment principles, and 6 assessment tools that can be used with deaf and hard of hearing children and students.

 Image of a teacher sitting opposite a student and helping them with work